valdes3080/ecommerce-data-warehouse-pipeline/README.md

 # E-Commerce Data Warehouse Pipeline (EcomDW)

-Overview:
+Overview

 This project demonstrates an end-to-end data engineering pipeline built using SQL Server and SSIS.

+The system:

-The system generates synthetic sales data using Python, ingests it through an automated ETL pipeline,
+Generates synthetic sales data using Python

+Ingests the data through an automated SSIS ETL pipeline

-loads it into a dimensional data warehouse, and exposes the data for analytics using SSRS.
+Loads the data into a dimensional data warehouse (star schema)

+Exposes the data for analytics and reporting using SSRS

-The goal is to simulate a production-style data warehouse pipeline.
+The goal of this project is to simulate a production-style data warehouse pipeline, demonstrating data ingestion, transformation, dimensional modeling, and analytical reporting.